jpf/workflows-scim-relay/README.md

 > appropriateness of using or redistributing the Work and assume any
 > risks associated with Your exercise of permissions under this License.

-You are solely reponsible for how you use this software.
+You are solely responsible for how you use this software.
 It is not supported by either Okta or Cloudflare.